LiLabAtVT/SPMarker/README.md

 -m                Provide a marker name such as a name form an internal GFP marker.
                   This marker will assign the GFP-related cell identity to a cell where reads can map to this GFP marker.
                   If users provide '-m', '-meta' cannot be provided.

+-lowestCellN      If users provide a marker list, please provide an additional cell number cutoff,
+                  which enables the predicted cell type having number of cells above this cutoff.
+                  Default: 50.

 -bns              Balance the matrix of cell identities.
 This option works only when -m is initiated.